aquaflamingo/molecule-project/README.md

 ### Working
 - ERC721 contract
 	- add and remove from brightlist
+	- brightlisting can only be performed by the owner
 - React application with Web3 provider injected
 - Minting Form enforces schema for payload
 - Payload is encrypted, stores key in local storage and displays to end user